 As a security measure, Dashlane will never automatically log you in on, nor even autofill, a webpage using HTTP.
 It will only do so on pages using HTTPS.

-The vast majority of websites have adopted the HTTPS standard, but if you notice Dashlane refuse to automatically log you in on the occasional HTTP page, remember that it's by design!
+The vast majority of websites have adopted the HTTPS standard, but if you notice Dashlane is refusing to automatically log you in on an HTTP page, remember that it's by design!